ConductVision Software – Fear Conditioning

 Click on the maze type field to view or select a maze type.
 You can switch to another maze without having to restart the application.

-The maze types are defined in the rodent package the user purchased.
-More advanced packages are available.
+The available maze types are defined in the rodent package the user purchased.
+There are more advanced packages available.

 3. Experiment Configuration